UtilityMods/Index/README.md

 Please consult the [Contribution Guidelines](https://github.com/UtilityMods/Index/blob/main/CONTRIBUTING.md) before opening an Issue or a Pull Request.

+## Mod index

+The index includes clients for Fabric, Forge, and Standalone, with version support from 1.12 to 1.17.
+It is alphabetically sorted by mod name and categorized by the modloader.

 ### Fabric

 | Name | Version | Support | Source | Development Status |